This link will take you to the electronic medicines compendium (emc) website, which is a non-Novartis website.

 Image

-Icon of a person beside a tick box.
+Icon of a person next to a globe.

 What is KESIMPTA?

-KESIMPTA is indicated for adult patients with relapsing forms of multiple sclerosis (RMS) with active disease defined by clinical or imaging features.
-KESIMPTA is a self-administered once-monthly (20 mg) subcutaneous (SC) B-cell therapy for RMS.
+KESIMPTA is indicated for adult patients with RMS with active disease defined by clinical or imaging features.
+Following the initial dosing period, KESIMPTA is a self-administered once-monthly (20 mg) SC B-cell therapy for RMS.1

 The recommended dose is 20 mg KESIMPTA administered by subcutaneous injection with:1